jamescorriveau/Whisk-Culinary/README.md

 3. **Database Operations**: SQLAlchemy handles all database operations, ensuring data consistency and integrity with the custom database.
 4. **Payment Processing**: Upon checkout, the application interacts with the PayPal API to process payments securely.
 5. **Responsive Design**: Media queries ensure the application is accessible and user-friendly across different device sizes.

-This setup ensures a cohesive and scalable application that integrates multiple technologies to deliver a seamless user experience.